himurali/abcbillweb/docs/bill/Commissionerate/Chapter5C.md

 - Developing and implementing strategies to promote the adoption of bicycle-friendly policies and practices by businesses, governments, and other stakeholders.
 - Providing technical support and expertise to government agencies, industry stakeholders, and other organizations on bicycle industry and micro mobility-related matters.

-Overall, the roles and responsibilities of the Director for Active Mobility - Bicycle Industry and Micro Mobility and Logistics in India are to promote the growth of the bicycle industry and micro mobility sector, create supportive policies and programs, develop last-mile delivery solutions, promote the use of bicycles and micro mobility as a sustainable and cost-effective mode of transportation, and provide technical support to stakeholders in the industry.
+Overall, the roles and responsibilities of the The Commissionerate in India are to promote the growth of the bicycle industry and micro mobility sector, create supportive policies and programs, develop last-mile delivery solutions, promote the use of bicycles and micro mobility as a sustainable and cost-effective mode of transportation, and provide technical support to stakeholders in the industry.